Earth leakage protection devices

 Refer to r.
 5.24(1) of the Mines Safety and Inspection Regulations 1995 for more details.

 Where a high voltage circuit supplies alternating current exceeding 1,000 V, the circuits specified above must have an earth leakage protection device.

 For high voltage circuits, regulation 5.24(2) requires the earth leakage protection device to operate at an earth leakage current not exceeding 2 A. This must be achieved in the context of safe step and touch voltage limits (i.e. appropriate engineering judgement).

-The earth leakage protection device should operate, in a reasonable time frame, in accordance with clause 3.2.3 of Australian Standard AS/NZS 3007.2 Electrical installations – Surface mines and associated processing plant – General protection requirements.
+The earth leakage protection device should operate, in a reasonable time frame, in accordance with Appendix F5 of Australian Standard AS/NZS 3007:2013 Electrical equipment in mines and quarries-Surface installations and associated processing plant.

 Low voltage (LV) circuits

 For low voltage electricity, the circuits must have an earth leakage protection device that incorporates a readily accessible means for testing the operation of the device.